Paul A Gulig,

 About Paul A Gulig

 Fun Fact: I love to sail, bike, run, and swim—and do triathlon sprints.
-I am retiring in 2025, so my lab is closed, and I am focused on teaching bacterial pathogenesis and administration.
-For more than 35 years, my career has been studying molecular pathogenesis, the use of genetic manipulation of microorganisms to understand the way that they cause disease.
-Over my tenure, I have studied immune responses to Haemophilus influenzae type b with the goal of aiding vaccine development; molecular pathogenesis of Salmonella enterica serovar Typhimurium, focusing on the virulence plasmid in mouse models; Vibrio vulnificus pathogenesis, working to determine how this “flesh eating” bacterium found in oysters and estuarine waters replicates so rapidly in human tissues causing life-threatening infection; Oxalobacter formigenes, a beneficial bacterium that helps prevent kidney stones by stimulating the excretion of oxalate into the intestines from the blood.
+I retired in May 2025 after 37 years on the faculty.
+At the end of my career I focused on teaching bacterial pathogenesis and administration.
+My research career was studying molecular pathogenesis, the use of genetic manipulation of microorganisms to understand the way that they cause disease.
+Over my tenure, I studied immune responses to Haemophilus influenzae type b with the goal of aiding vaccine development; molecular pathogenesis of Salmonella enterica serovar Typhimurium, focusing on the virulence plasmid in mouse models; Vibrio vulnificus pathogenesis, working to determine how this “flesh eating” bacterium found in oysters and estuarine waters replicates so rapidly in human tissues causing life-threatening infection; Oxalobacter formigenes, a beneficial bacterium that helps prevent kidney stones by stimulating the excretion of oxalate into the intestines from the blood.

 Teaching Profile